How to convince someone to say “yes” is the goal for any sales message. It’s what psychologists call “compliance.”

 Since then, I’ve seen experiments demonstrating that a male robin will attack a simple bunch of red breast feathers but ignore a detailed replica of an actual male robin that does not have red breast feathers.

 This is an example of what scientists call “fixed-action patterns” in animals.
 A fixed action pattern is a precise and predictable sequence of behavior.
-It’s instinctive, an automatic response.
+It’s an instinctive, automatic response that’s useful when you need to know how to convince someone to say “yes.”
 This sequence is set in motion by a specific “trigger.”

 Actually, you can.